Most of CARM’s key features have been established and will be part of the new CARM Client Portal (CCP).

-- The CCP will allow the importer to file corrections to almost any field within their CAD, without penalty or interest, up until the date the transaction is paid on the client’s SOA.
+- The CCP will allow the importer to file corrections to almost any field within their CAD, without penalty or interest, up until the payment due date.

 - Customs brokers, when designated, will also be able to file these corrections via their existing EDI programs with CBSA.